Coronavirus latest: China tells US to stop blame game | DW | 24.05.2020

-China's top diplomat Wang Yi has said the US must stop blaming China for COVID-19, and instead work with China to halt its spread.
+China's top diplomat Wang Yi has said the US must stop blaming his country, and instead work with Beijing to halt the spread of COVID-19.
 Meanwhile, millions of Muslims have marked Eid under lockdown.
 Follow DW for more.

 Updates in Universal Coordinated Time (UTC/GMT)